 5. Select the appropriate extension

-If you’re going to buy web domain, you want to select the right extension (i.e. “.com”, “.org”, “.biz”) to your domain. “.com” remains the favorite extension for most websites because it is great for SEO and for memorability.
-In general, you can’t really go wrong with a .com website.
+If you’re going to buy a web domain, you want to select the right extension (i.e. “.com”, “.org”, “.biz”) for your domain. “.com” remains the favorite extension for most websites because it is great for SEO and for memorability.
+In general, you can’t really go wrong with a “.com” website.
 Everyone just assumes your domain extension is .com anyway so might as well go with that.

 Once you have chosen your free website domain, you must act fast and get it registered.
 With thousands of other individuals and businesses trying to get their websites up as we speak, there’s a good chance that you will be competing for the same domain with at least one other entity.
 Make sure to get your domain registered soon.
 If you expect to use this domain for a long time, we also suggest purchasing various domain extensions, including the misspelled version of your domain.
 This will keep competitors from using variations of your domain and ensure your visitors are directed to your website.

 Our last and most important piece of advice is to use a website builder for your business websites.
 All would fall apart even though you follow the previous measures without a stable base.
 If you’re looking for a free all-around website builder, look no further than our own Strikingly advanced website builder.
 We have hundreds of ready-to-use themes for your small business website.
 Our helpful Happiness Officers are ready to listen to any issues you can encounter when creating a website, but don’t worry!
 Every day, we work hard to ensure you don’t have any.